 During my initial online research, which included surveying other cloth diaper related websites to find things to research, I read a claim that vinegar helps detergents to function more effectively by lowering the pH.
 As we just saw from discussing the acid/base science behind this, this claim doesn’t make sense as detergents are high pH, so lowering their pH makes them ineffective.

 I think this illustrates well why you should be careful with cloth diaper advice that just makes claims with no sources or references.
 If you were to follow this advice, you might be putting vinegar in your main wash, which would in effect neutralize your detergent.
 The result would be dirty diapers that would then get a build-up of bacteria.
 Build-up like this would eventually lead to smells, leaks and/or rashes and require stripping.
 You can read more about build-up and stripping cloth diapers in a post I wrote about it here.
-My point is, unless a cloth diaper website tells you why they are giving the advice they are, showing you evidence, be careful and double check the information elsewhere.
+My point is that unless a cloth diaper website tells you why they are giving the advice they are, showing you evidence, be careful and double-check the information elsewhere.

 Removes Hard-Water Scale